Induced cosmological anisotropy by a gauge-gravity interaction: Introduction

 One of the most successful cosmological models based on General relativity is the base Lambda Cold Dark Matter ($\Lambda$CDM) model.
 This tremendously well established model of cosmology assumes a flat universe, cold dark matter (CDM) and a positive cosmological constant, and is the simplest cosmological model which is fairly in good agreement with current observations.
 As the current de-facto standard model of cosmology, the spacetime geometry in $\Lambda$CDM is that of the homogeneous and isotropic Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW), where the only inhomogeneities allowed are those of small perturbations, which are actually the sources of some of the most important cosmological observables.
 Observations of the Cosmic Microwave Background (CMB) \cite{Hu:2001bc}, Baryon Acoustic Oscillations (BAO) \cite{Weinberg:2013agg}, and Large Scale Structure \cite{Bernardeau:2001qr} have for a long time been satisfactory proof that the Universe is evolving very closely along the predictions of the $\Lambda$CDM model.

 Although the standard cosmological model has been a resounding success, there exist several problems which emerge when confronting the model with data.
 One of the most topical is the {\it Hubble tension}, the discrepancy between the value of the Hubble constant $H_0$ when measured in the local Universe versus with CMB observations, a tension which is currently reported at $5\sigma$ \cite{Riess:2021jrx}.
 This is just one of a slew of ``cosmic tensions'' persistent within the $\Lambda$CDM paradigm, an overview of which can be found in \cite{Abdalla:2022yfr}.
-These cosmic tensions are not the only threats to $\Lambda$CDM: different types of anomalous anisotropies have been reported both in the early and late Universe, such as quadrupole-octopole alignment in the CMB \cite{deOliveira-Costa:2003utu,Schwarz:2004gk}, anomalous bulk flow \cite{Howlett:2022len,Migkas:2021zdo}, radio-galaxy dipoles \cite{Schwarz:2004gk,Dolfi:2019wye}, and possible variations in the fine-structure constant \cite{King:2012id}.
+These cosmic tensions are not the only threats to $\Lambda$CDM: different types of anomalous anisotropies have been reported both in the early and late Universe, such as quadrupole-octopole alignment in the CMB \cite{deOliveira-Costa:2003utu,Schwarz:2004gk}, anomalous bulk flow \cite{Howlett:2022len,Migkas:2021zdo,Aluri:2022hzs}\footnote{For an extensive review, see \cite{Aluri:2022hzs}.}, radio-galaxy dipoles \cite{Schwarz:2004gk,Dolfi:2019wye}, and possible variations in the fine-structure constant \cite{King:2012id}.
+Also, recent hints of cosmic birefringence, the rotation of the polarisation plane of CMB photons, were reported at over $3\sigma$ in the \emph{Planck} EB power spectrum \cite{Minami:2020odp,Diego-Palazuelos:2022dsq,Eskilt:2022wav}.
+This is in sharp contrast to the $\Lambda$CDM prediction (no birefringence) and would have profound implications for fundamental physics if confirmed.
 It seems clear that the $\Lambda$CDM model may need to be revised.

-Recently, hints of cosmic birefringence, the rotation of the polarization plane of CMB photons, were reported at over $3\sigma$ in the \emph{Planck} EB power spectrum \cite{Minami:2020odp,Diego-Palazuelos:2022dsq,Eskilt:2022wav}.
-This is in sharp contrast to the $\Lambda$CDM prediction (no birefringence) and would have profound implications for fundamental physics if confirmed.
-A possible theoretical mechanism which could generate cosmic birefringence is a Chern-Simons term of the form